DOCUMENTARY FILM IN THE PUBLIC INTEREST

 THE HENRY AWARDS

-The Henry Awards for Public Interest Documentary recognize nonfiction films that advance public understanding of the critical issues of our time, and honor documentary filmmaking’s essential contributions to a thriving society.
+The Henry Awards for Public Interest Documentary honor nonfiction films and series that advance public understanding of the critical issues of our time and reflect high standards of journalistic ethics and integrity.

 The Henry Awards